jrburke/adapt-pkg-main/README.md

 define(['./{id}'], function(m) { return m; });
 ````

-The `{id}` part is replaced by this module with the name of the package's main module ID.
+The `{id}` part is replaced by adapt-pkg-main with the name of the package's main module ID.

 If wanting to write out the adapters in Node's module format, you can pass the string `module.exports = require('./{id}');`.